DawidZapo/DawidZapo/README.md

 ***

-### I'm currently working on the RMS (Restaurant Management System)
+### I'm currently working on the ShoppingHours
-Web app designed to implement all POS funcionalities (developed as Engineer Project)
+Web app designed to track daily expenses for private purposes.
 ***

 ### You can  reach me at <br>